shabbyrobe/amiss/doc/mapper/array.rst

     :ref:`name-translation` for more details on how this works.

-``defaultFieldType``
+``fieldType``

     All fields that do not specify a type will assume this type.
 See :doc:`types` for more details.

     This value is *optional*.